jacksonsevendelta/Reddit-Karma-Viewer/README.md

 # Reddit Karma Viewer
 ### Copyright © @jacksonsevendelta (aka [u/gadkaris](https://reddit.com/u/gadkaris))

 This code will only work under Python 2x.
 Python 3 and later is not supported, however, you may edit the code yourself to make it Python 3x compatible.
-If you do, please fork this project so others can use your program.
+If you do, please fork this project so others can benefit from your program.

 ## Reddit PRAW Interface Instructions
 1. In a terminal, run `sudo pip install --upgrade praw`